cplett/cplett.github.io/page/crest/installation.md

 ## General Considerations

-Similar to **xtb**, the **crest** software is open-source and available under the LGPL 3.0 license on the GitHub platform.
+Similar to **xtb**, the **crest** software is open-source and available under the LGPL 3.0 license on [GitHub](https://github.com/crest-lab/crest).
 The [guideline](https://crest-lab.github.io/crest-docs/page/installation) for installation is also similar to **xtb**.
-In case of any issues, you can always refer to the full documentation for further details.

-{% include warning.html content="Primary operating system (OS) for the development and application of **xtb** is Linux.
-While it is possible to install **xtb** on Windows and macOS, support for these platforms may be more limited." %}
+{% include warning.html content="Primary operating system (OS) for the development and application of **crest** is Linux.
+While it is possible to install **crest** on Windows and macOS, support for these platforms may be more limited." %}

 ## Straighforward Installation
-The most straightforward way to install xtb is by downloading the [precompiled binaries](https://github.com/crest-lab/crest/releases).
-You can also get bleeding-edge version of the program.
+The most straightforward way to install **crest** is by downloading the [precompiled binaries](https://github.com/crest-lab/crest/releases).
+Here, you can also get a bleeding-edge version of the program.
 After downloading the appropriate version, extract it, make it executable, and add it to your `PATH` variable:

 To verify that the executable is correctly linked, use: